YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> Does it make sense to have multiple instances of the ${inBetweenClass} linking ${firstClass} and ${secondClass}?

-Level 4: Parametrized response:

 > Further details of the association between ${firstClass} and ${secondClass} should be modeled with an association class.

-Level 5: Resource response with Reference:
+Level 4: Resource response with Reference:

 > Association class